matsuzaki-keiichi/pcap-nc/README.txt

 --original-time: (optional)
   do not update the values in the timestamp fields of a Packet Record.
   Unless specified, the values in the timestamp fields are updated into the current packet transmission time.
+(channel related arguments)
+--config filename: (optional)
+  name of a configuration file
+--channel channelname: (optional; requires --config option) a RMAP channel name listed in the cofiguration file --receive-reply input(path): (optional; only for RMAP Read channel or RMAP Write channel with acknowledges) receive reply in the PCAP format from the input and check the reply --store-data output(path): (optional; only for RMAP read channel, requires --receive-reply option) store user data collected by RMAP Read Transactions in the PCAP format
 Input:
 PCAP file
 Note: Input is dummy (i.e. only time is used) for a RMAP Read channel.